linode/docs/docs/guides/tools-reference/tools/how-to-install-and-use-ffmpeg-on-linux/index.md

 The following FFmpeg options are typically used with the various tools to specify parameters to the command.
 A full list of options can be found in section 5.4 of the [FFmpeg Documentation](https://ffmpeg.org/ffmpeg.html#Main-options).

-Following is a list of some of the main options.
+The list below contains some of the main options.

 - `-i`: Supplies the URL or file location of the input file.
 - `-c`: Specifies the type of codec to use.